markbrown4/gmail-react/readme.md

     </ul>
 ```

-The Dispatcher we'll be using is just an event registry, Stores *register* events they want to know about, Actions *trigger* those events.
+The Dispatcher we'll be using is just an event registry, Stores *register* events they care about, Actions *trigger* those events.
 ```coffee
 # dispatcher.coffee
 Dispatcher =